 Hybrid courses combine traditional classroom activities with online learning so that time spent in the classroom is reduced but not eliminated.
 A hybrid course is designed to integrate face-to-face and online activities and take advantage of the best features of both so that they reinforce and complement one another.
 The ratio of classroom time to online activity may vary from course to course.
 To locate online or hybrid classes in the web schedule, look for the Online/Hybrid icon

-- Be prepared to attend the class sessions on campus.
-The days, times, and location will be listed on the web schedule, just like for other on-campus courses.
+- Be prepared to attend the class sessions.
+The days, times, and location will be listed on the web schedule.

 - You'll need access to a computer with reliable internet (high-speed internet access is recommended)·

 - Be comfortable using email, have a current email address on file in myLane, and be able to operate a browser such as Chrome, Firefox or Safari.
 Software specific to your course or program may also be required.

 - You'll access the online portion of the class through Moodle, Lane's learning management system.
 Learn more about Moodle by exploring How to Use Moodle.
 Log in as a guest if you're not already enrolled in a Moodle course.

 - Hybrid courses have a $10 per credit fee up to a maximum of $50 per course

 Here's what one student has to say about the hybrid course he took: